g3w-suite/g3w-suite-documentation/g3wsuite_administration.md

  * **`URL alias`:** a human readable URL for the map.
 Only alphanumeric characters, not white space or special characters.

-The title associated with the WebGis service follows this definition logic:
+The title associated with the WebGis service is inherited by the following settings evaluated in the following order of priority:
  * Public title: if set
  * QGIS project title: if set on the **General session** of **QGIS project properties**
  * Name of the QGIS project file